GensaGames/Dashcam-Speed-Detection/README.md

 For testing purpose, we created `Preprocessor` objects, which can retrive Timelines in different format, and not only previous frame.
 We can represent it, as indexes `(0, 1, 2)`, where `(0)` it's current frame, where we now the right Y value (and looking back to the previous `(1)`, and next to it `(2)` frames).

 In out testing, we might check dependencies between frames `(0, 1)` or `(0, 1, 2, 3, 4)` and some variations in this range.
 And even more complicated behavior, Timeline with different steps (ex. with step 2, we will have `(0, 2, 4)`), where frame changes will be more visible.
-So action items for this mapping. **a) Check different Frame Timelines.**
+So action items for this mapping is **a) Check different Frame Timelines.**